Checks for employees and volunteers

 The certificate should be a certified translation in English.
 AccessNI does not translate documents.

 Checking an applicant's right to work in the UK

-An employer is always responsible for ensuring their employees have valid work visas to work in the UK.
+An employer is always responsible for making sure their employees have valid work visas to work in the UK.

 Employers in England and Wales accept portable disclosure certificates.
-If an English or Welsh person applies for a role in Northern Ireland using a DBS portable check, an employer can still ask them to get an AccessNI check.
+If an English or Welsh person applies for a role in Northern Ireland using a Disclosure and Barring Service (DBS) portable check, an employer can still ask them to get an AccessNI check.

 Checking an applicant’s identity